YanivTzur/nlp-rt-movie-review-summarization/README.md

 * decode.py:

+  This script takes as input the train.json and gold.json and uses them to predict the sentiment score of each movie, as well as to create a summary for the reviews of each movie.
+After the script finishes its operation, it creates a json file containing, for each movie, predicted and ground-truth values for both sentiment analysis and textual summarization.

+  Following is a general outline of how to call the script:

+  `decode.py TRAIN_PATH GOLD_PATH OUTPUT_FILE_PATH NUM_OF_SENTENCES_IN_SUMMARY [-mrd] [-rrd] [-we] [-sp] [-ts_ss] [-ts_swe]
+                 [--use-existing]`

+    Explanation:
+    * Mandatory positional arguments:
+      * TRAIN_PATH: The path of the train.json file.
+      * GOLD_PATH: The path of the gold.json file.
+      * OUTPUT_FILE_PATH: The path in which to save the output of the script, including the file's name.
+      * NUM_OF_SENTENCES_IN_SUMMARY: The number of sentences to choose from each movie's reviews and construct a summary from.
+    * Optional arguments:
+      * -mrd: Whether to use the number of reviews with a certain computed sentiment score.
+      * -rrd: Whether to use the average percent of sentiment phrases in each review with a certain computed sentiment score.
+      * -we: Whether to use word embeddings for the concatenation of all reviews of each movie.
+      * -sp: Whether to use, for each movie, for each possible sentiment phrase, whether it is present in the reviews of the movie.
+      * -ts_ss: Whether to use the sentiment score for each sentence of each review, for textual summarization.
+      * -ts_swe: Whether to use word embeddings for each sentence of each review, for textual summarization.
+      * --use-existing: VERY IMPORTANT!!!
+Use this flag to designate that you want to use a pre-trained neural network model from disk, if such exists for the chosen combination of features.
+You need to set this flag in order to get the same results as we did in our trained models.

 * eval.py:

+ This script takes as input the file produced by decode.py, and uses it to evaluate the results of the decoding performed by decode.py.
+The script produces as output 3 files:

+     * sentiment_analysis.eval: Shows the results of sentiment analysis.
+     * summary_evaluationROUGE1.eval: Shows the ROUGE-1 metrics for the texual summarization task.
+     * summary_evaluationROUGE2.eval: Shows the ROUGE-2 metrics for the texual summarization task.

+  The script puts these files in the output directory the user gives as input in the command line, as explained below.

+  Following is a general outline of how to call the script:

+  `eval.py DECODED_PATH OUTPUT_FILES_PATH NORMALIZED_RANGE_MIN NORMALIZED_RANGE_MAX`

+    Explanation:
+    * Mandatory positional arguments:
+      * DECODED_PATH: The path of the output of decode.py.
+      * OUTPUT_FILES_PATH: The directory where you want the script to put its 3 output files.
+      * NORMALIZED_RANGE_MIN: The minimum of the discrete range into which sentiment scores are to be normalized.
+In our experiments the value of this parameter was always 1.
+      * NORMALIZED_RANGE_MAX: The maximum of the discrete range into which sentiment scores are to be normalized.
+In our experiments the value of this parameter was always 3 or 5.

 Additionally, there are some more scripts that contain code used by the above-mentioned 3 main scripts.
 Also there